U5ER-N4ME/autoclip/readme.md

 # How to use

-1. Install python, ffmpeg, and add them to path
+1. Install Python, FFmpeg, and add them to path

 2. Download this repository to your local storage